datngu/nf_pangenome/README.md

 **Q: What's the difference from linear reference pipeline?**
 A: Pangenome approach improves accuracy in complex regions, better SV calling, reduces reference bias.

+**Q: Can I reuse test data for production?**
+A: Yes!
+The HPRC graph in `test_data/` can be used for production runs.
+Just point to it with `--hprc_graph test_data/hprc-v1.1-mc-grch38.gbz`

+**Q: Do I need to download data every time?**
+A: No. Once downloaded, the pipeline reuses cached data.
+The graph, containers, and reference are all cached.

 ## Citation

 If you use this pipeline, please cite: